Skip to content

 Hemp cultivation now operates at an entirely new scale — one that makes automation a must.
 Our engineers are hard at work to meet the scaling demand with equipment that’s larger, quicker, and specifically tailored to the tasks of hemp cultivators.

-When the crop is dry and it’s time to trim, there’s the Triminator Mega Dry.
-The Mega represents an entirely new scale of cultivation.
-The 230-inch throughput trimmer can process up to 1,500 pounds of hemp — or cannabis — per hour.
+When the crop is dry and it’s time to trim, there’s the Triminator Dry Trimmer Line.
+The XL represents largest of the three models.
+The 48-inch batch trimmer can process up to 60 pounds of hemp or cannabis per hour.
 That means even farms with dozens of acres can keep pace during the fall harvest.

 Hemp Processing and Milling